Registration Process with Annel

 Aspergillus brasiliensis

-The test is performed on days 7, 14, and 28 to determine the levels of these microorganisms in the product.
+This procedure is conducted on days 7, 14, and 28 to evaluate the presence and survival levels of these microorganisms in the product.

 Stability and compatibility